Top of Page

 • Breakfast features a different fruit daily, at least three fresh fruits a week.

-• Lunch features five different fresh fruits per week.
+• Lunch features five different vegetable and fresh fruit options each week.

 • Vegetables from the dark-green, red, orange, beans and peas, and other sub-groups may be substituted for fruits to meet the breakfast fruit requirement.